MyAnalytics privacy guide

 Summary of key points

-MyAnalytics does not give employees access to new personally-identifiable information on other coworkers.
-MyAnalytics converts data into insights by performing calculations on information that you generate just by going about your work day.
-The majority of the data that you see in MyAnalytics is simply an aggregation of information to which you already have access, but that you wouldn’t be able to quickly perform calculations on without some support.
+MyAnalytics does not give employees access to new personally identifiable information on other coworkers.
+MyAnalytics converts data into insights by doing calculations on information that you generate just by going about your work day.
+Most of the data that you see in MyAnalytics is simply an aggregation of information to which you already have access, but that you wouldn’t be able to quickly perform calculations on without some support.

 MyAnalytics data is processed and stored in the employee’s Exchange Online mailbox.
 MyAnalytics processes data from these sources: Exchange Online email and calendar data, chat and call signals from Skype for Business and from Teams, and—if both you and your organization's IT administrator opt you in—Windows 10 application activity history.
 MyAnalytics stores and processes this data inside each employee’s Exchange Online mailbox.

 MyAnalytics supports General Data Protection Regulation (GDPR) compliance.
-Microsoft has designed MyAnalytics to support your organization’s needs to comply with GDPR requirements.
+Microsoft has designed MyAnalytics to support your organization’s needs to follow GDPR requirements.

 How MyAnalytics works